dhaferHS/holbertonschool-validation/module1_task2/README.md

-module1_task2
-Introduction to DevOps: Automate Everything to Focus on What Really Matters
+module1_task2 Introduction to DevOps: Automate Everything to Focus on What Really Matters

 ## Prerequisites
 To run this website, you need to have the following installed on your system:

-GoHugo
+GoHugo [version number]
 [any other dependencies or libraries required]

 ## Lifecycle